 - A master’s degree in Nursing from an accredited program.

-- Completion-with a grade of B or better-of a graduate-level course in physiology, pharmacology, comprehensive assessment, and epidemiology.
+- Completion-with a grade of B or better-of a graduate-level course in physiology, pharmacology, and comprehensive assessment.
 Evidence of prescriptive authority in the state of Wisconsin will be accepted in place of graduate pharmacology.

 - Current registration as a professional nurse in the state of Wisconsin.